 What we know

-It has a close, connected school community, and a faculty that knows the students from the time they enter the school until the time they graduate from it.
+- A close, connected school community and a faculty that knows the students from the time they enter the school until the time they graduate from it.

 The school started off very small, with fewer than 20 students in its inaugural year.
 The desire was simply to offer something that wasn’t being offered in the city prior.
 Faculty wanted to create something different from other private schools, something more personal and more engaged with the school families.
 “It’s in alignment with a family that is looking for change,” says Palombo.
 “This isn’t a place that you go to just for content and curriculum.”